manolitto/minibase/README.md

 ## Credits

-Based on and remixed from the [Creature Bases by Miguel Zavala](https://www.thingiverse.com/thing:2907324)
+Based on and remixed from the [Creature Bases by Miguel Zavala alias "mz4250"](https://www.thingiverse.com/thing:2907324)

 ## License